mnebuerquo/twcdnsdown/readme.md

 be pretty reliable.

-Now I'm writing a program to run in my crontab to monitor the TWC DNS servers and automatically report outages on twitter and log them.
+Now I'm writing a program to run in my crontab to monitor the TWC DNS servers and automatically log outages.
+I was initially intending to auto-tweet the downtime, but that might be a bit much.

-I don't expect this to change anything about the TWC service.
-I'm already switched over to OpenDNS.
-This is mostly for my amusement.

 # TWC DNS Server Addresses